 - Most of our electrical power today comes from hydrocarbon and nuclear fuel sources, and we must depend on these fuel sources for many years to come as the international power needs continue to grow and to fuel the construction of the alternative energy systems until these systems can produce significant power to match a gradual or rapid shortfall in the hydrocarbon and nuclear fuel systems.

 - Producing hydrocarbons has been shown to be a global environmental risk, and as a result, fewer and fewer offshore coastlines are available for hydrocarbon development.
-Burning hydrocarbons causes air pollution, contributes to global health problems and many believe causes global warming.
-Nuclear power accidents have caused huge worldwide health risks, and risky nuclear power plants are being shut down everywhere.
+Burning hydrocarbons causes air pollution, contributes to global health problems and causes global warming.
+Nuclear power accidents have caused huge worldwide health risks, and it is costing billions of dollars to shut down risky nuclear power plants.
 Few new nuclear power plants are being installed as a result.

-- Currently worldwide oil and gas producers are able to meet the global demand due to slow worldwide economies and high US oil and gas production rates.
-However, global unrest, the Arab spring, Iran, growing environmental concerns, etc., could send us back into a global hydrocarbon shortfall.
-Relatively small oil and gas production rate changes have been shown to trigger large changes in oil and gas prices and possibly cause large changes in the worldwide stock markets.
+- Currently worldwide oil and gas producers are able to meet the global demand due to a reduction in demand and high worldwide oil and gas production rates.
+A large part of the reduction in demand is due to the growth in renewable energy.
+However, the high costs of bringing new oil and gas on the market, global unrest, the Arab spring, Iran, growing environmental concerns, etc., could send us back into a global hydrocarbon shortfall.
+Relatively small oil and gas production rate changes have been shown to trigger large changes in oil and gas prices and possibly cause large changes in the worldwide stock economies.
 Are we developing enough alternative energy options to lessen the impact of hydrocarbon supply and demand changes?
-The answer is no.
+The answer is no and largely due to the low economics of the renewable.

-- Investing in the most economical and long lasting forms of alternative energy should be a priority.
+- Investing in the most economical and long lasting forms of renewable energy should be a priority.
 It is cleaner and safer; it will likely improve all of our lives, extend our life expectancy and improve nature all around us.
-It could also cushion the impact of large short and long-term changes in the world in oil and gas supplies and the impact on worldwide stock markets.
+It could also cushion the impact of large short and long-term changes in the world in oil and gas supplies and the impact on worldwide economies.

 - Marine energy is a very attractive alternative energy since it causes no pollution, is virtually unlimited, and can be a major power contributor in a very short period of time.